fledge-iot/fledge/docs/OMF.rst

 the AF hierarchy *temperatures*, if the asset had a datapoint called *power* the asset will be placed in the AF hierarchy */Electrical/Power*.

-The *equal* and *notequal* tests take a object as a child, the name of the object is datapoint to examine, the child nodes a sets of values and locations.
+The *equal* and *notequal* tests take an object as a child, the name of the object is datapoint to examine, the child nodes a sets of values and locations.
 For example